flizz-blog/flizz-blog.github.io/_posts/2024-12-23-harnessing-the-power-of-quack-revolutionizing-ecommerce-with-duckchain-messaging.md

 ---
 layout: post
-title: Harnessing the Power of Quack: Revolutionizing Ecommerce with Duckchain Messaging
+title: Harnessing the Power of Quack - Revolutionizing Ecommerce with Duckchain Messaging
 ---